SH garden trail

 See this MAP for directions.

-Our Soil Health Program is currently funded through a cooperative agreement with the USDA-Natural Resources Conservation Service.
-As we continue our service journey forward, we can strengthen our program with the help of non-federal contributions to our program.
-Help us as we help people grow healthy food and navigate the challenges and opportunities of urban environments and small-scale sustainable agriculture.
+Help us as we help you grow healthy food and navigate the challenges and opportunities of urban environments and small-scale sustainable agriculture.

 Consider donating to the Marion County Soil and Water Conservation District.